MarkusEfr/Office/README.md

-You can chech this code, run server or deploy for your teacher :D
+You can check this code, run server or deploy for your teacher :D